-MAC Address: recommended that you change the default MAC address unless required by your ISP.
+Address: interface MAC address on the Broadband Router.
+It is not recommended that you change the default MAC address unless required by your ISP.
 You can use the Clone Your PC's MAC Address button to replace the Internet port's MAC address with the MAC address of your Ethernet card.